chenjiunhan/Predators_and_Prey/README.md

 # Evolutionary Predator-prey Robot Systems: from simulationto real world
 This is a project about evolutionary predator-prey robot systems: from simulationto real world.
-The red predators are controller by simple neural network, and the parameters of neural network is evolved by evolutionary algorithm, and the green prey is controlled by Gaussian gradient-based strategy.
+The red predators are controlled by simple neural network, and the parameters of neural network is evolved by evolutionary algorithm, and the green prey is controlled by Gaussian gradient-based strategy.

 The simulation results in Gazebo as shown in following video on Youtube:
 <p align="center">